 Chef Aron Habiger has lived Mallman’s mantra.
 Formerly of Ludo Lefebvre’s Petit Trois in Los Angeles, he shed his traditional restaurant role of chef de cuisine for a life on the “edge of uncertainty.”
 After years of grinding in commercial kitchens, he thought he was done with cooking.
-A seven-month sabbatical of transient living, part of which he spent in Port Angeles cooking for his family, helped him rediscover his love of food.
-The chef also realized that working with food didn’t solely entail residing within the four walls of a traditional kitchen.
-Washington provided the inspiration he had lost, which he now channels into his current pop-up.
-On The Lam is an amalgam of culinary experiences from his travels, his life in Orange County, and his Pacific Northwestern roots.
+A seven-month sabbatical of transient living, part of which he spent in Port Angeles, cooking for his family, helped him rediscover his love of food.
+The chef also realized that working with food didn’t necessarily limit him to the four walls of a traditional kitchen.
+Washington provided the inspiration he had lost, which he channeled into his roving pop-up.
+On The Lam was an amalgam of culinary experiences from his travels, his life in Orange County, and his Pacific Northwestern roots.